jotform/dnd-builder/CONTRIBUTING.md

-# Contributing to JotForm DND Builder
+# Contributing to Jotform DND Builder

-We'd love for you to contribute to our source code and to make JotForm DND Builder even better than it is today!
+We'd love for you to contribute to our source code and to make Jotform DND Builder even better than it is today!
 Here are the guidelines we'd like you to follow:

 + [Issues and Bugs](#issues)
 + [Pull Requests](#pr)